 Plan to take a ride in the morning to look at the market stalls of Campo dei Fiori, then pay a visit to Piazza Navona looking at the magnificent Fountain of the Rivers by Bernini, so beautiful and imposing that even the children will be enchanted.
 Continue to the Pantheon, pass in front of Montecitorio and look at the magnificent column of Marcus Aurelius, continue to the Trevi fountain and finish the tour, after admiring the windows of Via Condotti, in the beautiful Piazza di Spagna at the foot of the stairway Trinità dei Monti.

 Rome is art in the open air, every corner has something to discover and walks offer suggestive and interesting ideas.
-The children will certainly be fascinated by the beauty of the fountains (why not think of a small tour of the fountains to decree your favorite?)
+The children will certainly be fascinated by the beauty of the fountains (why not think of a small tour of the fountains to decree your favourite?)
 And the imposing palaces and ancient buildings.

 3) The Colosseum and the Forum

 The Colosseum is really great and worth a visit inside, with a guide or audio guide to help you imagine how the Colosseum was when it was working, it will surely be fascinating for the children to discover that the Colosseum was the Roman stadium.
-From the Colosseum you can take a visit through the Roman Forum between the Palatine Hill and the Campidoglio and the Imperial forums to admire the ruins of ancient Rome.
+From the Colosseum, you can take a visit through the Roman Forum between the Palatine Hill and the Campidoglio and the Imperial forums to admire the ruins of ancient Rome.
 The visit is really fascinating, in the silence of the ruins you can imagine the life of ancient Rome, from the forum, the main square of the city, to the palace of Augustus on the Palatine, retrace the streets that have trodden the ancient Romans, and it seems to take a journey through time.

-The visit to the Roman Forum and ancient Rome is also suitable for children, especially primary school children.
+The visit to the Roman Forum and Ancient Rome is also suitable for children, especially primary school children.
 The entire route can be done in two to three hours slowly, but it is not easy with the stroller.
-For younger children we recommend the band or the baby carrier.
+For younger children, we recommend the band or the baby carrier.